Skip to Main Navigation

 Economy

-The business environment is hampered by weak infrastructure, particularly costly, unreliable electricity, fragile institutions, limited connectivity, and high vulnerability to climate shocks.
-Public finances are strained by the high cost of providing public services due to a lack of scale in the provision of public goods, compounded by low domestic revenue mobilization and declining external financing.
+The business environment is hampered by weak infrastructure, particularly costly, unreliable electricity, fragile institutions, limited connectivity, and the islands’ high vulnerability to climate shocks.
+Public finances are strained by the high cost of providing public services due to lack of scale in the provision of public goods, compounded by low domestic revenue mobilization and declining external financing.

-The country's development has been driven by externally financed public expenditure, but this growth model has become unsustainable due to the structural decline and volatility of grants.
+Sao Tome and Principe's development has been driven by externally financed public expenditure, but this growth model has become unsustainable due to the structural decline and volatility of grants.
 To grow sustainably, STP needs to promote a private sector-led growth model focused on improving human capital, infrastructure, and the business environment to unleash its potential.

 Recent developments and outlook

-However, the economic outlook is subject to considerable uncertainty and downside risks.
+The economic outlook is subject to considerable uncertainty and downside risks.
 Delays in the implementation of urgent reforms could further undermine the government's fiscal position and foreign exchange reserves.
 The reduced availability of external financing, continued disruption of global supply chains, and climate-related events could weaken STP's prospects for growth and further impede poverty reduction.

 In Depth